Jim Holliday

 Jim Holliday (1948 – December 15, 2004) was an American pornographic film director, critic, and historian.
 He was a founder and previously the honorary historian of the X-Rated Critics Organization.

 Holliday was also a member of the AVN Hall of Fame and the XRCO Hall of Fame.

-Holliday died on December 15, 2004 in Chatsworth, California, USA due to complications from diabetes.
+Holliday died on December 15, 2004, in Chatsworth, California, US due to complications from diabetes.